EndPointCorp/end-point-blog/2011/12/19/nifty-in-button-confirmation.html.md

-I've been working on a personal email client after work, called [Warm Sunrise](http://warmsunrise.com), that forces myself to keep a manageable inbox.
-One of the goals of the project was to get to a zero-inbox everyday, so I needed a 'Delete All' button that was easy-to-use without running the risk of *accidentally* deleting emails.
-I took a look at JavaScript's confirm, which is jarring, and jQuery's dblClick, which doesn't provide any feedback to the user after the first click, leaving the user to wonder why their emails weren't deleted.
+I’ve been working on a personal email client after work, called [Warm Sunrise](https://web.archive.org/web/20120318064212/http://warmsunrise.com/), that forces myself to keep a manageable inbox.
+One of the goals of the project was to get to a zero-inbox everyday, so I needed a ‘Delete All’ button that was easy-to-use without running the risk of *accidentally* deleting emails.
+I took a look at JavaScript’s confirm, which is jarring, and jQuery’s dblClick, which doesn’t provide any feedback to the user after the first click, leaving the user to wonder why their emails weren’t deleted.

 Given these options, I built my own button using Rails 3.1, jQuery, and CoffeeScript, that better fit the goals I set out with.
 It requires a double click, but gives the user a confirmation in the button itself, without any sort of timeout.
-You can see a video of it in action here:

-<iframe frameborder="0" height="360" src="http://www.youtube-nocookie.com/embed/diKdYAW0r88" width="640"></iframe>

-Starting with **app/views/letters/index.html.erb**, I generated the buttons using Rails helpers and Twitter's Bootstrap classes:
+Starting with **app/views/letters/index.html.erb**, I generated the buttons using Rails helpers and Twitter’s Bootstrap classes:

 ```ruby
 <%= link_to 'Write letter', new_letter_path, :class => "btn primary pull-right far-right" %>